svarner9/CP2K-Workshop/README.md

 ```
 where ```$CONDA_PREFIX``` is the path to the conda environment you just created.
 The ```cp2k.psmp``` file is the main executable, and ```cp2k_shell.psmp``` is the shell that is used by ASE to run cp2k.

-We will also need the ```cp2k/data``` folder which contains the basis sets and potentials.
+We will also need the ```cp2k/data``` folder which contains the basis sets and pseudopotentials.
 We can get
 this from the cp2k github repository:
 ```
 git clone https://github.com/cp2k/cp2k.git